 - Stewart Bldg.
 2531

 Dr. Katie Clow is an Assistant Professor in One Health in the Department of Population Medicine at the Ontario Veterinary College, University of Guelph.
-Her research focuses on the ecology and epidemiology of vectors and vector-borne zoonoses, with a specific emphasis on the blacklegged tick and Lyme disease.
+Her research focuses on the ecology and epidemiology of vector-borne and zoonotic diseases.
+She also conducts research more broadly on One Health, including pedagogy and community-level applications.
 She holds both a Doctor of Veterinary Medicine degree (OVC, 2011) and PhD (Pathobiology, 2017).
 Dr. Clow has worked in private small animal practice as well as at the national and international level in One Health through internships at the Canadian Food Inspection Agency, Department of Food Safety, Zoonoses and Foodborne Disease at the World Health Organization, and the Global Disease Detection Branch of the Centers for Disease Control and Prevention.
-She is a member of the Canadian Lyme Disease Research Network, and regularly collaborates with public health professionals and veterinarians in private practice and industry.
+She regularly collaborates with public health professionals and veterinarians in private practice and industry.

 Vector-borne zoonoses; Disease ecology; Surveillance; Knowledge translation; EcoHealth; One Health